darkhz/invidtui/README.md

        --search-channel         Search for a channel.
        --search-playlist        Search for a playlist.
        --search-video           Search for a video.
+       --token                  Specify an authorization token.
+       --token-link             Display a link to the token generation page.
        --use-current-instance   Use the current invidious instance to retrieve media.
        --video-res              Set the default video resolution. (default "720p") --ytdl-path              Specify path to youtube-dl executable or its forks (yt-dlp, yt-dtlp_x86) (default "youtube-dl")